What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 - Foro Nuclear: What are the different components of a nuclear power plant?

-- The Nuclear Energy Institute: Nuclear Fuel
+- Nuclear Energy Institute: Decommissioning Nuclear Power Plants

 - The National Wildlife Federation: Climate Change